 You also want to make sure to instruct your clients on aspect ratio if they plan to print your photos.
 You may find some clients do not understand it and choose a different crop then the photo has for their prints.
 They may come back to you and be frustrated that the prints do not look like the photos originally did when they saw them on a computer screen.

-It is your job to instruct your clients on the best practices for their images when they plan to print or post.
+It is your job to instruct your clients on the best practices for their pictures when they plan to print or post.
 You can make a little guide for them when they have received their photos.
 Potentially, you could put this in a PDF format, or put it onto a webpage on your site.
 You could also make a blog post to send to them instead for when they are ready to print out their photos.

 What are the Best Aspect Ratios for Social Media?

-The best aspect ratio for social media depends on where are you plan to post your images.
-If you have a heavy presence on a particular social media network, perhaps focus your goal ratio for that specific network.
-Instagram, for example, is a big spot for photographers to share their work.
+The best aspect ratio for social media photography depends on where are you plan to post your images.
+If you have a heavy presence on a particular social network, perhaps focus your goal ratio for that specific network.
+Instagram, for example, is a big spot for photographers to share their photography work.
 You will want to enure, in that case, that you are adjusting your image sizes to be optimized for that network.

 Why Should You Resize Images for Different Social Platforms?

 When you are sharing your work on social media, you’ll want your photographs to be seen in the best possible way.
 Each social platform has individual post sizes that you must take into consideration.
 That way, you won’t have your images automatically cropped in ways that don’t suit the images.

 If you’re used to shooting on a film camera, then you’ll be used to thinking about different ratios for your images.
 For digital photography shooters, you may not be as adjusted to thinking about aspect ratio.
 In either case, when it comes to sharing digitally, you must make sure that your images are in the strongest format to be shared.